Wen Jiabao: Foreign policy

 Wen Jiabao played a prominent role advancing China's foreign policy positions, and became increasingly visible on the world stage as China's economic power expanded.
 He went on an official working visit to North Korea on 4 October 2009, the first time a Chinese Premier has visited North Korea since Li Peng's visit in 1991.
 He was greeted at the Pyongyang Airport by ailing North Korean leader Kim Jong-Il.
 Kim rarely greeted foreign dignitaries himself upon their arrival at the airport.
 Reuters believed this to be a show of solidarity from North Korea and that the country was serious in fostering a good relationship with China.
 Wen also met with European Union leaders at a China-EU conference in late November 2009, where he refused calls for China to revalue its Yuan and re-examine its foreign exchange regime.
 Wen remarked in Nanjing that "some countries are on the one hand pressuring China to appreciate its currency while on the other hand they are practicing trade protectionism against China in many different forms."

 In December, in what was seen as a mild rebuke of Canadian Prime Minister Stephen Harper during the latter's working visit to China, Wen stated, "This is your first trip to China and this is the first meeting between the Chinese Premier and the Canadian Prime Minister in almost five years.
 Five years is too long a time for China Canada relations."
 However, the interpretation that Wen rebuked Harper was later disputed in select newspaper editorials.
 Wen also traveled to the 2009 UN Climate Change Conference, where he met with U.S. President Barack Obama twice to secure an 11th-hour non-binding agreement on emissions cuts.

+Bo Xilai incident

+Wen Jiabao is one of the main critics of Bo Xilai, then Party Secretary of Chongqing and a leading figure of the conservative faction within the communist party.
+Bo Xilai opposed many of Wen Jiabao's policies when he was Minister of Commerce in the Wen Jiabao Government.
+It was believed that Wen Jiabao and Vice Premier Wu Yi both had a bad relationship with Bo Xilai, and both Wen and Wu successfully blocked Bo Xilai from becoming Vice Premier in 2008.
+After Wang Lijun incident in February 2012, Wen Jiabao became one of the leading figures in the attempt to remove Bo Xilai, and he openly criticized local authority in Chongqing under the leadership of Bo Xilai during a press conference after 2012 National People's Congress on 14 March 2012.
+The day after the press conference, Bo Xilai was removed from his position in Chongqing and placed under house arrest.
+Eventually Bo Xilai was expelled from the party in September 2012 and sentenced to life imprisonment in September 2013.

+Retirement

+After 18th Party Congress in November 2012, Wen stepped down as a member of the Politburo Standing Committee.
+In March 2013, Wen retired from politics after Li Keqiang succeeded him as Premier of China.